jpreecedev/developerhandbook/src/pages/how-to-configure-vs-code-react-development/index.md

 ```

 Next time you work on a CSS or SCSS file and save changes, your code should be automatically tidied and organised.

+### Format on save

+You can turn on **Format On Save**, so that Prettier/ESLint and Stylelint run automatically on every save, as follows;

+- In VS Code, click `Main Menu > Preferences > Settings`.
+- In **Search settings**, type **Format On Save**
+- Ensure option is selected as shown

+Now each time you press save, or the file you are working on auto saves, Prettier will run automatically and tidy your code.
+This is great because it completely eliminates the _need to care about formatting ever again_. 👍

 ### How to set up and configure EditorConfig for VS Code